scaleoutsean/sf-failover-k8s/README.md

 It aims to provide a simple method to failover a Kubernetes cluster from one SolidFire cluster to another by redirecting iSCSI to a backup SolidFire cluster.

-To do that it does the following:
+To accomplish that, it does the following:

 1) Go through all the PVs in a Kubernetes cluster
 2) Find only iSCSI vols